-Action: Verify the name and existence of the file and make sure that the environment variables are set properly, as described in .
+Action: Verify the name and existence of the file and make sure that the environment variables are set properly, as described in "Appendix A. Setting environment variables for DB2 extenders" on page 555.

 DMB0110E Can't resolve export file.

 Cause: There is no export file with that name.